megbrimef/urso-examples/README.md

 5) put info file (_info.js) into app/templates/scenes to setup sub namespace

-5) put template file (play.js) into app/templates/scenes.
+6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-6) put object data into this.objects in the play scene
+7) put object data into this.objects in the play scene

+8) you can create canvas elements: rectangle and polygon describing it inside graphics data in "figure"

-7) launch the game and you will see image
+9) launch the game and you will see graphics